 - Limit coffee, tea, and cola to 1 or 2 cups a day.
 The caffeine may cause a rapid loss of fluid.

-- Consult your health care provider or a dietitian about any diet changes.
+- Talk with your healthcare provider or a dietitian about any diet changes.

-- Medications may be prescribed to prevent calcium and uric acid stones from forming.
+- Medicines may be prescribed to prevent calcium and uric acid stones from forming.

 Key points about kidney stones

 - A kidney stone is a piece of hard sediment that forms in the kidney.
 It develops when certain substances that are filtered in the urine crystalize and stick together in the kidney creating a stone.

 - Most stones are made of calcium, although stones can be formed from other substances.

 - Dehydration and certain medicines also increase the risk for kidney stones.

 - Kidney stones cause pain with urination as the stone passes through the urinary tract.

 - Blood can also be seen in the urine.